obinexuscomputing/dom-asm/README.md

 ## Acknowledgements

 Special thanks to the Obinexus Computing team and the groundbreaking research by Nnamdi Michael Okpala that powers this project.
+Obinexus Computing also stands as an advocate for accessible computing and digital rights as human rights.